 Access Controls #

-JSON Web Tokens is open standard for authentication.
-The backend generates a token that certifies the user identity, and sends it to the client.
-The client will send the token back to the backend for every subsequent request, so the backend knows the request comes from a particular identity.
+JSON Web Tokens is open standard for authentication and is used for all uman services (internal and external).
+The backend generates a token that encrypts the user identity and sends it to the client.
+The client will use that token for every subsequent request to the API, that can read the token and verify the identity of the user.

-Typically the admin role is granted by a uman team member during the set-up of the workspace.
+Typically, the curator or administrator role is granted by a uman employee during the set-up of the workspace.